jamesplease/backbone.base-router/README.md

 Instead of requiring that you associate a callback with a route, this library lets you associate whatever you'd like with a route.
-It can be a callback if you want, but it can also be an object, or a string.
+It can be a callback if you want, but it can also be an object, or even a string.

 Whenever a Route is matched, a single method on the Router is called.
 This method is passed a single argument, `routeData`, that contains as much about the matched route as possible.
 Included this object are parsed